 Preheat the oven to 400 degrees.
 Drizzle the beef and bones with 2 tablespoons olive oil and place on baking sheet.
 Sprinkle the beef with 1 teaspoon salt and 1/2 teaspoon black pepper and then pour 1 cup of red wine over the beef and bones.
 Place the baking sheet in the oven and let roast for 40 minutes.
 Remove from the oven and set aside.

 On the Instant Pot, select the Sauté button and set to high heat setting.
 Add remaining 2 tablespoons of olive oil to the inner pot.
 Next add the beef, bones and all the drippings into the inner pot.
 Pour a 1/2 cup of hot water on the baking sheet and scrape up all the brown bits and pour into the inner pot.
 Add the onions and sauté with the beef and bones for about 4 to 5 minutes until the onions are softened.
 Pour in the remaining 1 cup of red wine; continue to saute to let the meat and onions sweat out extra juices for about 5 to 7 minutes.
-Pour in beef broth and stir together with beef mixture.
+Pour in beef consomme and water.
+Stir together with beef mixture.
 Select the Keep Warm/Cancel button to turn off the Instant Pot.

 Place the lid on the pressure cooker and close to seal.
 Next close the steam valve.
 Select the Manual button, high pressure setting and set the cooking time for 45 minutes.

 When the cooking time is done, natural release the pressure for 15 minutes.
 Open the steam valve to release the remaining pressure.
 Open the lid and set aside.
 Remove the beef and bones to a plate and let slightly cool.
 Let everything else remain in the pot.
 Then pull the meat off the bone and set aside to use in another meal.
 Return the bones and any fat and muscle tissue back to the inner pot.